 Start Administrative Action Required 4 weeks Informal evaluation by supervisor; 8 weeks Formal written evaluation by supervisor, shared with probationer; copy to Assistant Superintendent for Business; 12 weeks Informal evaluation by supervisor; 16 weeks Formal written evaluation by supervisor, shared with probationer; copy to Assistant Superintendent for Business; 20 weeks Formal written evaluation by supervisor, shared with probationer; copy to Assistant Superintendent for Business.
-Recommendation by Assistant Superintendent for Business for appointment or termination of probationer; 22 weeks Recommendation by Assistant Superintendent for Business to Superintendent and Board of Education for appointment or termination of probationer; 23-24 weeks Written notice to probationer if he/she is to be terminated.
-Exit interview with Board or representative before termination; and 24-26 weeks Action by Board on recommendation to terminate probationer.
+Recommendation by Assistant 22 weeks Superintendent for Business for appointment or termination of probationer; Recommendation by Assistant Superintendent for Business to Superintendent 22.24 and Board of Education for appointment or termination of probationer;

+Written notice to probationer if he/she is to be terminated.
+Exit interview with

+Action by Board on recommendation to terminate probationer.